ohalytska-ui/react-capstone-project/README.md

 ## Available Scripts

-## cd ./twitter-clone

-In the project directory, you can run:
+In the project twitter-clone directory, you can run:

 ### `npm start`